 “Yes – know what to pick!
 Learn to identify a few common edible plants.
 For example, nettles, dandelion, ground elder and cleavers.
 Then explore various ways to prepare them – are they best cooked, raw, fried, baked, in soups, stews or as an infusion?
 There are no rules, let your creativity soar!
 A suggestion – without nature we are nothing, we are a part of it.
 I like to show my appreciation by bringing an extra bag when I go foraging and fill it with the garbage I find on my route.”

-Forager and writer Lisen Sundgren.
-Photo: Bianca Brandon Cox
+Ecrivain et cueilleure Lisen Sundgren Photo: Bianca Brandon Cox

 Anything people often do wrong?

 “In Sweden we have allemansrätten, which means we are allowed to pick above ground parts of plants (leaves, flowers, seeds, berries and mushrooms) on public land.
 But not roots or branches.
 This includes spruce buds, which we love to eat.
 This means – ask for permission from a landowner!
 I also want to remind everyone to forage with grace – this means take no more than 20 per cent of the patch.
 Leave the rest for the plant’s procreation and for animals.”

 “There are so many!
 Sweet woodruff, Galium odoratum, which I pick in May.
 Nettles, Urtica dioica, in every shape and form is found on my menu all year, dandelion leaves are delicious and in late spring I jump with joy when it’s elm fruit season, Ulmus glabra.”

 Do you have a good guide to recommend?